crezvoy/pk/README.md

 are extracted by the bundle is `hsh` itself, the `--bin` option allow you to customize the path to where ths hsh script is extracted and defaults to `./bin`.

+# Dependencies

+    hsh [-C <dir>] dependency <repo> [[add|rm] <repository url>]

+A repository can depend on others.
+Dependencies are installed along with the repository.
+When removing a repository all dependent repositories are removed as well. the `hsh dependency` allows listing, adding removing dependencies to a repository.

 ## Edit

     hsh edit <repo> <file>